-PETER J. WALLISON, 56, a Director since 1990, has been a partner in the law firm of Gibson, Dunn & Crutcher since April 1987, and was Counsel to the President of the United States from March 1986 to March 1987.
+Peter J. Wallison, age 56, has been a partner in the law firm of Gibson, Dunn & Crutcher since April 1987, and before that was Counsel to the President of the United States from March 1986 to March 1987.
 Mr. Wallison is a member of the Audit Committee of the Board of Directors.
 He holds a B.A. degree from Harvard College and an L.L.B. degree from the Harvard Law School.

-DIRECTORS CONTINUING IN OFFICE TERM ENDING 1999
+DIRECTORS CONTINUING IN OFFICE Term Ending 1999